 IFRS enforcement focuses on listed companies’ and supervised entities’ financial statements, management reports and interim reports.
 The scope of supervision comprises both consolidated financial statements and financial statements of separate companies.

-The supervisory work also comprises reports on various parts of the financial statements.
-We publish these reports on our website.
-We also negotiate with listed companies and interested parties, including representatives of the auditing sector.
+The supervisory work also comprises reviews on various parts of the financial statements.
+We publish reports of our findings on our website.
+We also discuss with listed companies and other interested parties, including representatives of the auditing sector.

 What does IFRS enforcement mean for listed companies? (in Finnish)

 The FIN-FSA actively participates in the cooperation between financial reporting supervisors in the EU.
 The Corporate Reporting Standing Committee (CRSC), which is a permanent committee of the European Securities and Markets Authority (ESMA), coordinates supervision and other activities of its member organisations in matters related to financial reporting of listed companies.